List of Home and Away characters introduced in 1990: Karen Dean

-In David Nicholls and Kesta Desmond's Home and Away Annual, they described her early characterisation.
-Karen is fifteen years old when she arrives in Summer Bay, an "attractive" yet "slightly reserved girl" she spends her time experimenting with her image.
+Writers of the Home and Away Annual, David Nicholls and Kesta Desmond described her early characterisation, stating "Karen is fifteen years old when she arrives in Summer Bay, an "attractive" yet "slightly reserved girl" she spends her time experimenting with her image.
 Karen watches her weight and hair because she has body image issues.
 She has a "sweet nature, a ready, tough sometimes, self-conscious smile, and a joyous love of life."
-They described her love life as being in the "awakening stages" but does not like males of her own age.
+They described her love life as being in the "awakening stages" but does not like boys her own age.
 Karen is popular at school with both pupils and teachers alike.
 However, the duo incorrectly predicted that she would follow a successful career path and develop a beautiful personality as she reaches womanhood.
+In March 1991, David Brown of TV Week confirmed that the network had chosen not to renew Jarrett's contract and that she had been told her character would be written out.
+Brown reported that Seven made the decision because the character did not have a high profile and was not as popular with viewers.
+Jarrett filmed her exit storyline in May, and Karen departed on 27 August 1991.
+In September 1992, Brown reported that Jarrett would be returning to the show for a "short stint", as her character is released from prison.
+She made her final appearance on 19 February 1993.